DiamondLightSource/nexus2srs/README.md

  - Loss of order information in scan data for generic style
  - Missing scancn commands (loss of original scan command)
- - Many metadata values different in comarisons, possibly saved at different point?
+ - Many metadata values different in comparisons, possibly saved at different point?

 ### Testing